Ariette/lds-item-parse/README.md

 ## Usage

 Just execute `parse-item-list.py` with your python 3 executable.
-After it's done it'll write the items to the console & items.txt.
+After it's done, it'll write the data to the lodestone-data.json and FFXIV Data - Items.tsv.

+It uses lxml instead of beautifulsoup4 for better performance.
+If you want to use beautifulsoup4, then use `bs4-parse-item-list.py` (You should install beautifulsoup4 individually, because `requirements.txt` does not contains it.).